FREQUENTLY ASKED QUESTIONS

 Oh yes!
 Pelvic floor physiotherapy at Centered In Health does include pelvic floor strength testing and exercises (kegels) but it will also include assessment and treatments for the low back and hips, breathing patterns, muscle tension, core muscle strengthening, and pain science education and strategies.
 Your Physio will also provide a holistic management plan that fits your goals and needs.

-What is a pelvic floor assessment like?
+What is a pelvic health assessment like?

 All appointments are done one on one in a private room.
 Your symptoms, history, and individual life circumstances are discussed and a physical exam is done.
 Physical exams typically include assessing the back, hips, and abdominals, breathing patterns, and an internal exam of the pelvic floor muscles and structures.
 Please see the What to Expect page for more details.